Questions & Answers

 Troubleshooting

-Unfortunately, there appears to be a known iOS and watchOS bug, where the widgets stop updating.
-The technical reason is that the iOS/watchOS widget system loses track of the file to which it saves the widget data for displaying the widget.
+This is a known iOS and watchOS bug where widgets stop updating.
+Technically, the widget system loses track of the file it uses to store widget data.

-The only fix (but at least reliable one) is to restart the device.
-Either turn it off and back on, or use the force restart.
+The reliable fix is to restart your device—either turn it off and back on, or use a force restart.

 iPhone